Samuel Abbey Sr.

-Samuel Abbey was born 1646 in Wenham, Essex Co., Massachusetts Bay Colony, and died March 8, 1698, in Windham, Windham Co., Colony of Connecticut, at about age 47.
-He is the son of John Abbey Sr. of August, 1614, in Staverton, Northamptonshire, England, and Mary Loring of Whitechurch, Cunonicarum, Dorsetshire, England.
+Samuel Abbey Sr. was born December 15, 1646, in Wenham, Essex Co., Massachusetts Bay Colony, and died March 8, 1698, in Windham, Windham Co., Colony of Connecticut, at age 51.
+Buried in Windham Center Cemetery, Windham, Windham Co., CT.
+He is the son of John Abbey Sr. of Staverton, Northamptonshire, England, and Mary Loring of Whitechurch, Cunonicarum, Dorsetshire, England.

-Mary Knowlton was born about January, 1654, in Chebacco, Ipswich, Essex Co., Massachusetts Bay Colony, and died 1716 in Windham, Windham Co., Colony of Connecticut, at about age 62.
-She is the daughter of William Knowlton of Knowlton Manor, Canterbury, Kent Co., England, and Elizabeth Wilson of England.
+Mary Knowlton was born about 1649, in Chebacco, Ipswich, Essex Co., Massachusetts Bay Colony, and died 1716 in Windham, Windham Co., Colony of Connecticut, at about age 67.
+She is the daughter of Captain William Knowlton Jr. of Knowlton Manor, Canterbury, Kent Co., England, and Elizabeth Ann Bachelor of Ipswich, Essex Co., Massachusetts Bay Colony.

-Samuel Abbey and Mary (Knowlton) Abbey had twelve children:
+Samuel Abbey Sr. and Mary (Knowlton) Abbey had twelve children:

 1. Mary Abbey: Born 1674 in Wenham, Essex Co., Massachusetts Bay Colony; Died Unknown.
-Married December 31, 1694, in Salem, Essex Co., Massachusetts Bay Colony, to Isaac Goodell: Born March 29, 1670, in Salem Village, Essex Co., Massachusetts Bay Colony; Died 1739 in Salem Village, Essex Co., Massachusetts Bay Colony (about age 69).
+Married December 31, 1692, in Salem, Essex Co., Massachusetts Bay Colony, to Isaac Goodell Jr.: Born March 29, 1670, in Salem Village, Essex Co., Massachusetts Bay Colony; Died 1739 in Salem Village, Essex Co., Massachusetts Bay Colony (about age 69).

 4. Elizabeth Abbey: Born about 1681 in Wenham, Essex Co., Massachusetts Bay Colony; Died Unknown.
 Married September 23, 1702, in Salem, Essex Co., Massachusetts Bay Colony, to William Slate: Born 1675 in Salem Village, Essex Co., Massachusetts Bay Colony; Died 1725 in Mansfield, Tolland Co., Colony of Connecticut (about age 50).